Weixing-Zhang/True-4-corners-of-a-Remote-sensing-imagery/README.md

 @Prerequirement
 Install gdal module
 - Download gdal if you don't have it installed on your Machine (http://www.lfd.uci.edu/~gohlke/pythonlibs/)
-- After downloaded gdal.whl, open your command prompt, type >cd /Downloads directory
+- After downloaded gdal.whl, open your command prompt, cmd
+  >cd /Downloads directory
+- cmd
-- type >pip install xxxx.whl
+  >pip install xxxx.whl

 How to use the script:
 1. cmd: